Skip to content

 # 3. See the rule code for the logic

-als genai-logic --suggest --logic='*'
+genai-logic genai-logic --suggest --logic='*'

 Important notes about suggestions and generated code: * --suggest --logic='*' is intended to enable you to identify logic that does not translate into proper code * The example above was pretty good, but sometimes the results are downright silly: * Just run suggest again, or * Repair docs/logic_suggestions/002_logic_suggestions.prompt

-Also... * It is not advised to paste the code into logic/declare_logic.py * The suggested logic may result in new data model attributes * These are created automatically by running als genai (next step)
+Also... * It is not advised to paste the code into logic/declare_logic.py * The suggested logic may result in new data model attributes * These are created automatically by running genai-logic genai (next step)

 The logic suggestions directory now contains the prompts to create a new project with the suggested logic.